 This new idea helps make mattresses easier to ship and convenient to set up.
 It is a traditional memory foam mattress that has been folded and compressed down into a smaller shape and then vacuum sealed in a box.
 Recently pocketed coil models have been added but the idea remains the same.
 Once the mattress is compressed it's packed into a box and shipped.

 The customer then opens up the box, cuts off the plastic around the mattress and then it starts to inflate once it is laid out flat.
 And there you have it, an instant bed.

 Most all Bed In A Box companies make their mattresses in the USA.

 1: Affordability: Materials tend to consist of lower-density memory foam or latex hybrids.
 Designed specifically for shipping, they take up a fraction of the size of a traditional mattress.
 The smaller size saves on shipping costs (going courier rather than freight), takes up less inventory space, and reduces the carbon cost of getting a new bed to you.
 The online business model lowers costs, cutting out middleman retailers and the expensive overhead of paying for a physical store.
 Direct to the consumer business models are able to operate and sell their products at much lower prices.

-2: Convenience: Both the delivery and set up are a easy as pie.
-Customer receives a mid sized box via parcel delivery.
+2: Convenience: Both the delivery and set up are easy.
+Customer receives a mid-sized box via parcel delivery.
 Once they open up the box, the mattress is simply laid down and expands (decompresses).
-Customers also have the convenience of shopping from home online instead of shlepping to the mattress store and dealing with over aggressive sales people.
+Customers also have the convenience of shopping from home online instead of schlepping to the mattress store and dealing with over aggressive sales people.

 Many perks come with the bed-in-a-box mattress including cheaper prices, more convenience, better return policies and all while providing a solid product.